-National Indigenous Anglican Bishop Mark MacDonald

 He later proposed a resolution that CoGS receive the document as “a gracious invitation and urgent call” for the whole church to support indigenous peoples’ desire for self-determination and sovereignty and a renewed commitment to address the many crises they face.
 CoGS adopted the resolution.

-Lela Zimmer, CoGS member from the Anglican Parishes of the Central Interior, said she found ACIP’s plan to move ahead “very, very exciting,” but added that she was “a little distressed that we, as a church, has been slow to respond, so inactive about moving ahead.”
+Lela Zimmer, CoGS member from the Anglican Parishes of the Central Interior, said she found ACIP’s plan to move ahead “very, very exciting,” but added that she was “a little distressed that we, as a church, have been slow to respond, so inactive about moving ahead.”

 Randall Fairey, from the diocese of Kootenay, urged ACIP “not to leave us behind” and said he would like the church “to keep up with this new movement.”